3 Things You Need to Start a Bullet Journal

 Honestly, how I learned to make a bullet journal was Pinterest.
 Since I was used to pre-formatted planners, I knew I need a space for each day of the week along with a notes section.
 In reference to my last blog post, I think it’s important to decide if you want to make a task journal, a diary-form journal, or a combination of both.

 If you’re doing this for the first time, I would first find an old empty notebook and roughly practice layouts.
 How do you want your month to look like?
 What do you want to include?
 Why are you journaling?
 Here’s why I journal!

-Whether you want to have a theme to your month or week is up to you.
+Whether you want to have a theme for your month or week is up to you.
 I tend to have a lot on my weekly spreads, so I do less intricate designs and more minimalist ones.
 I used to have a different design for each week, then I would keep the same design for the month, and now each month is a different color.

-For starting out, definitely use a pencil, especially to trace, but as you do it more you’ll be using pen frequently.
+For starting out, definitely use a pencil, especially to trace, but as you do it more, you’ll be using a pen frequently.
 I use the .35 Muji pens and a thicker felt pen for headers and such.
 I see that a lot of people use Midliner markers, but I use Tombow because I really like that they have double ends.

 I started my bullet journal with an outline of my college classes, what I’ve taken, what my grades are, and how many credits I’ve accumulated.
 Then I made a future log, where I have every day of every month lined up.
 Here, I write birthdays, important events, trips, etc.

 In my bullet journal, each month has in this order:

 - A title page.
 I usually include a mini calendar somewhere in the design.

 - An overview where I list however many days are in the month, just like the future log, but this is usually more detailed.